Any change of pace is good for your running

 Kick-off your shoes

 One of the apparent beauties of running is it can be done virtually anywhere, a fact that escapes many of us who run exclusively on the road.
 Bruce Bickford, an Olympic 10,000m finalist, has had some of his best races after training primarily on grass.
 Rather than go to the track and reel off a set of 400s, Bickford will run 70-second "efforts" on a golf course.
 Depending on the type of day he is having, this may or may not equate to 400m, but that is part of the allure.
 "If I am having a bad day, I do not know how far I am running, so I do not worry about it," Bickford says.
 The point is to go out and run."

-Running on the grass is not just more comfortable on the mind; it also offers a different physical challenge.
+Running on the grass is not just more comfortable for the mind; it also offers a different physical challenge.
 "Grass is softer, so it makes you work a little bit harder," Bickford says.
 "I have friends who hate running on the grass just for that reason."

 One of the reasons Bickford does a lot of his training on golf courses is because his home in suburban Boston is near six of them, but just about any park or playing field will do.
 Even if you choose to run mainly on the roads, UCLA's Larsen suggests finishing an occasional run with a barefoot jog on a soft, smooth grass surface.
 Running barefoot, Larsen says, is an excellent way to cool down, and it stimulates the nerves in the bottom of your feet and increases circulation.

 Soft sand is even better than grass for barefoot running.
 Bear in mind that running barefoot on grass or sand drops your heel lower than usual, putting a bit more strain on the Achilles tendons, like any new form of running start slowly and allow your body time to adapt.